Are You Willing To Stop Gun Violence?

 I am an Engineer, a creative thinker, a gun owner, and I support the 2nd amendment.
-However, I do NOT support the radical views of organizations like the NRA or Amnesty.
+However, I do NOT support the extreme views of organizations like the NRA or Amnesty.
 (I’m not saying all their views are radical, but they both have them.)
 They are noise confusing careful thinking.
 (For instance, the number of bullets in a clip is superfluous to the act of killing.)
 I support concealed carry permits and background checks and waiting periods — though I don’t believe they have the effect desired.
 And, I truly wish our government officials would pull a clue and begin to think instead of posturing.
 I do not support gun control as in removing guns from citizens.
 However, I believe there are some not yet thought about ways of reducing access for those not emotionally ready for the responsibility.

 In my short years, I’ve had many great experiences with guns.
 I’ve helped design some cool new gun components, and I support skills development and education.
 On the other hand, I’ve been shot at in a random drive-by (fortunately, we learned later, it was not lethal ammunition.)
 I’ve taken guns away from people (possibly illegally) because of threats and/or acting inappropriately with them.
 Unfortunately, because of legal backlash, I have not reported the incidents — knowing it would make a (hopefully, my judgement) temporary situation into a life-long black mark.

-For situations like school shootings, I share the outrage.
+For situations like mass violence and school shootings, I share the outrage.
 At the same time, I feel pain for every parent with no idea their child could do such things.
 Our system is seriously flawed with respect to guns and mental health.
 I don’t know the answers, but I absolutely know we are NOT on the right path.
 This needs to be a conversation with thinkers — not political agendas.
 Feel free to share your thoughtful opinions below.